About the CMO Program

 Major courses will be seven weeks in length and offered through NNU's course management software.
 Students will take up to 16-17 credits each semester, including both general education and major courses.
-Elective general education courses will be completed through NNU's online College Core program.
+A Family Ministry Minor is optional and can fill the elective requirements needed for graduation.

 Online ExpectationsSuggested practices for both students and professors are found below, outlining NNU's ideal expectations for effective online learning:

 - Students are expected to log on and respond to posts five out of seven days each week.
 This attendance requirement is critical for group participation and learning as colleagues in community.

 - Students should spend the same amount of time on an online course as they do for an on-campus course.

 - Students are expected to complete all assignments on the due dates provided by professor, no later than 12:00 midnight MST.

 - NNU's online environment encourages collaborative and community learning.
 Competition is discouraged since all students are expected to be working toward the same goals in a learning community.